Install in Your AI Client

 - Cursor installed from cursor.sh.

-- A free Hive API key from /dashboard/keys.
+- A Hive API key from /dashboard/keys.

 Option 2: Manual config